2d TSB hosts 2026 Best Squad Competition

-Soldiers competing in the 2d Theater Signal Brigade's Best Squad Competition pose for a photo following the 12-mile foot march, Friday, February 20, 2026, in Wiesbaden, Germany.
+Soldiers with the 44th Expeditionary Signal Battalion-Enhanced simulate a Medevac radio call during the Mystery Event portion of the 2d Theater Signal Brigade's Best Squad Competition, Thursday, February 19, 2026 at USAG Wiesbaden, Germany.
 The competition brought together top Soldiers from across the brigade to compete in rigorous challenges, foster camaraderie, and demonstrate team spirit.
-(U.S. Army photo by Candy Knight)
+(U.S. Army video by Candy Knight)

 |Date Taken: